rbelbisi/Project2/README.md

 I did these queries by using mongo compass by following these steps:
 1) In Compass, click on the “Databases” tab, then “Create Database” to set up a new database.
 2) With the database and collection created, you should see options to insert and import data within the collection view.
 3) Click on the “Add Data” dropdown and select “Import File”.
-Choose the JSON file you want to import.
+Choose the 5 JSON file's attatched to the folder (Project2).
 This imports the data and allows for queries to be created.

 For the data collected, I used 4 tables from SF Bay Area Bikeshare from Kaggle and created two tables ‘users’ and ‘admins’ from Mackaroo.
 I joined them together on the db browser, created json files for each table then uploaded them into MongoDB Compass to complete my project.